-Getting climate smart for disasters
+PROJECT: Getting climate smart for disasters

 Project Reference: RSAS-0013

-It did this by applying the Climate Smart Disaster Risk Management (CSDRM) approach as a process through which selected Indian institutions at varying scales can explore their institutional constraints towards achieving integration of climate change adaptation (CCA) and disaster risk reduction (DRR), and examine how such barriers can be overcome by discovering news ways of working.
+It did this by applying the Climate Smart Disaster Risk Management (CSDRM) approach as a process through which selected Indian institutions at varying scales examined their institutional constraints towards achieving integration of CCA and DRR, and identified how such barriers can be overcome by discovering news ways of working.

-- All-India level – provisionally the National Institute of Disaster Management (NIDM – under the Ministry of Home Affairs);
+- All-India level – the National Institute of Disaster Management (NIDM – under the Ministry of Home Affairs);

-To understand effective integration, two important areas thought to act as barriers will be analyzed: the mismatched priorities of DRR institutions and those of ordinary people in hazard prone areas; and the need for diversified livelihoods as a means to reduce climate dependency and increase resilience
+To understand effective integration, two important areas thought to act as barriers were be analyzed: the mismatched priorities of DRR institutions and those of ordinary people in hazard prone areas (see Study Report); and the need for diversified livelihoods as a means to reduce climate dependency and increase resilience (see Study Report).

-The use of the CSDRM approach will be extended to support the institutions to identify their own priority pathways for integration across the threes silos, and they will be supported to develop their own actions plans.
-The general outcome will be enhanced capacity of the relevant institutions to understand the relations between work on DRR, climate change and development so that it is better integrated and does not rely on people remaining highly climate dependent and exposed to shocks and negative trends.
+The use of the CSDRM approach was extended to support the institutions to identify their own priority pathways for integration across the threes silos, and they were supported to develop their own actions plans.
+(See a Report on the process used with the local NGO SWAD)

 Principal Investigator: Sumana Bhattacharya, Intercooperation Social Development India